dfrappart/Terra-AZVPNGW/readme.md

-#This template deploy a smaple architecture with a Azure Subnet Gateway
+#This template deploy a Sample architecture with a Azure VPN Gateway